Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 2. Shutter Priority

 “S” or “Tv” (time value) will indicate a setting for shutter priority on most cameras.
-The shutter speed is chosen by the photographer while the camera compensates for aperture.
-ISO is either set by the photographer or Auto ISO is applied.
+The shutter speed is chosen by the photographer while the camera compensates for the aperture.
+ISO is set either by the photographer or auto ISO is applied.
 This mode is useful for capturing motion like sports.
-Of the advanced modes this is the one I use the least.
+Of the advanced modes, this is the one I use the least.
 If I am photographing motion, typically long exposures, I will end up in Manual mode.

 This is indicated by the “M” on the camera dial.
 All options are now open for the photographer.
 ISO, shutter speed and aperture are all adjusted manually in order to get the photo desired.
 Adjusting one element can necessarily affect another.
 This setting opens up endless creative possibilities.

-There is nothing wrong in utilizing the basic mode dial options, especially for a beginner.
-However, to get the most out of the investment made in the camera and to unleash your creative potential, I recommend you learn how to operate the camera's more advanced modes.
+There is nothing wrong with utilizing the basic mode dial options, especially for a beginner.
+However, to get the most out of the investment made in the camera and unleash your creative potential, I recommend you learn how to operate the camera's more advanced modes.

 © 2018 Chris Morris

 Chris Morris (author) from Nashville on February 05, 2018:

 Exactly!
 Thanks for commenting

 There are times when we become very comfortable with the auto mode and forget about all the others.
 Your article is a reminder not to.
 Thank you